 Why do people choose the handheld LIBS technique?

-It’s one of the fastest analytical technologies available today to identify and analyse metal alloys.
+It’s one of the fastest analytical technologies available today to identify and analyze metal alloys.

 It takes just one second to measure virtually any alloy including aluminium alloys.
 That's up to 20 times faster than handheld XRF.